 Help with Adding Structure and Learning to Your Family’s Day

 Seattle Children’s School Services: Resources Developed by Seattle Children’s Teachers

-Seattle Children’s teachers share handouts on at-home learning tips for parents, help when you or your child are feeling stuck learning or teaching, early education school schedule, upper elementary/middle school schedule and high school schedule and resources.
+Seattle Children’s teachers share advice, support, handouts on at-home learning tips for parents, help when you or your child are feeling stuck learning or teaching, sample schedules and many more resources.

-The American Academy of Pedatrics: Working and Learning from Home During the COVID-19 Outbreak
+The American Academy of Pediatrics: Working and Learning from Home During the COVID-19 Outbreak

 Tips for adjusting to a “new normal” home life for families who are learning and working from home.

 Common Sense Media: Free Online Events and Activities for Kids at Home

 Common Sense Media is independent, nonprofit and research backed.
 Since 2003, Common Sense has been the leading source of entertainment and technology recommendations for families and schools.
 Every day, millions of parents and educators trust Common Sense reviews and advice to help them navigate the digital world with their kids.

 Seattle Public Schools: Family Resources for COVID-19 Related School Closures

 Information on meals for students, learning resources, special education FAQ, childcare sites, and more.